Only a handful of children have been diagnosed with the coronavirus — and experts have a few guesses as to why

 The outbreak was first reported on December 31, but no children younger than 15 years old had been diagnosed as of January 22.
 A study in the New England Journal of Medicine said at the time that “children might be less likely to become infected or, if infected, may show milder symptoms” than adults.

+Since then, doctors have recorded a handful of cases among children: A study of coronavirus cases from December 8, 2019, to February 6, 2020 found that nine infants under one year old had been infected with the virus in China.
+None of the infants had severe complications or required intensive care, so the researchers suggested that some infants might be contracting milder cases of the virus that don’t always manifest in physical symptoms.

-Since then, doctors have recorded a few one-off cases among children: a 9-month-old girl in Beijing, a child in Germany whose father was diagnosed with the virus first, and a child in Shenzhen, China, who was infected but displayed no symptoms.
-On Wednesday, Chinese authorities confirmed that an infant in Wuhan, China, had tested positive for the virus 30 hours after being born; the baby’s mother is a coronavirus patient.
+A child in Germany whose father was diagnosed with the virus and a 10-year-old in Shenzhen were also infected.
+On February 2, an infant in Wuhan, China, tested positive for the virus 30 hours after being born; the baby’s mother is a coronavirus patient.

 But for the most part, kids do not seem very vulnerable to the virus.

-“From everything that we’ve seen, and for reasons that are unclear to us, it does seem that this is primarily impacting adults,” Richard Martinello, an associate professor of infectious disease at the Yale School of Medicine, told Business Insider.
-“Some of the reports that have come out so far from China have been from adult hospitals and not pediatric hospitals, so it could just be that we’re not seeing that data yet.”
+“From everything that we’ve seen, and for reasons that are unclear to us, it does seem that this is primarily impacting adults,” Richard Martinello, an associate professor of infectious disease at the Yale School of Medicine, told Business Insider in early February.

 A low case count among kids is a good thing, according to health experts, because children are less likely to wash their hands, cover their mouths, and refrain from touching others – behaviors that can spread germs.